patrickhuber/wrangle/README.md

    0.0.0

 COMMANDS:
      run, r              run a command
      print, p            print command environemnt variables
-     environments, e    lists the environments in the config help, h            Shows a list of commands or help for one command
+     environments, e     prints the list of environments in the config file packages, k         prints the list of packages and versions in the config file install-package, i  installs the package with the given `NAME` for the current platform help, h             Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config FILE, -c FILE  Load configuration from FILE (default: "C:\\Users\\patri\\.cli-mgr\\config.yml") [%CLI_MGR_CONFIG%]
-   --help, -h              show help
+   --config FILE, -c FILE  Load configuration from FILE (default: "/home/patrick/.cli-mgr/config.yml") [$CLI_MGR_CONFIG] --help, -h              show help
    --version, -v           print the version
 ```